collapsed-stacks/startups/questions/9121/where-can-i-find-online-networks-for-meeting-local-people-for-business-bootstrap.md

 - posted by: [Lucas Torres](https://stackexchange.com/users/5780883/lucas-torres) on 2016-05-16
 - score: 0

-<p>Well , this is very difficult , due to several factors ranging from geographic location to the financial and educational availability in an area .
+Well , this is very difficult , due to several factors ranging from geographic location to the financial and educational availability in an area .
 But consider that the statistics show that young people are more willing to undertake.
 Use this to your advantage .
 Ride a meetup, a group on facebook , disclose colleges .
 That is, above all , show .
 Take the first step .
-Strengthen the ecosystem through their actions .</p>
+Strengthen the ecosystem through their actions .

 ## Answer 9227